Your section needs to pick two of its

 be sure to wait for the detailed comments from instructors (via email through

 Tuesday noon) before making the decision.
 Also, follow a rational decision

 process as is described in the suggested lab activities.
-If desired, you may coordinate this decision as a complete team and work on different embodiment concepts for the same product idea, but it is very important to maintain two quite different options in case unanticipated problems are discovered during the mockup phase.
+If desired, you may coordinate this decision as a complete team and work on different embodiment concepts for the same product idea, but it is very important to maintain quite different options in case unanticipated problems are discovered during the mockup phase.

 Note: if your team decides

 to pursue more concepts based on ideas that were proposed by one

 section, it may make sense to break the sections so that people